sxtq/monero-installer/README.md

 When first downloading this script it is recommended you verify the variables haven't been modified match the urls and fingerprint with the urls on the official Monero website https://web.getmonero.org/resources/user-guides/verification-allos-advanced.html
 ```
  -h,  --help                              show list of startup flags
  -d,  --directory /path/to/dir            manually set directory path (This will add /xmr to the end)
  -f,  --fingerprint fingerprint           manually set fingerprint use quotes around fingerprint if the fingerprint has spaces
  -n,  --name dirName                      manually set the name for the directory used to store the monero files
  -v,  --version number                    manually set the version 1 for 64-bit, 2 for arm7 and 3 for arm8
  -o,  --offline                           run in offline mode, this requires the files to be next to this script
  -t,  --type number                       1 for CLI 2 for GUI
+ -t,  --type number                       1 for CLI 2 for GUI
+ -s,  --skip                              run with no input needed useful for auto updaters in scripts
 ```
 ## Examples
 ```